|Nutrition Facts (per serving)|

 - Meat thermometer

-- At the three-hour mark, start your charcoal fire.
+At the 3-hour mark, start your charcoal fire.
 Soak 2 cups (or so) of wood chips in some water.

 This recipe is adapted from the recipe for Tasso Ham (a Creole delicacy) in "Charcuterie" by Michael Ruhlman (W.W.
 Norton & Co., 2013), a well-written cookbook on sausages, hams, bacon and other preserved foods.